 “Hive has played a large part in our wellbeing strategy.
 Looking back over the last two years of the Vitallis journey really demonstrates how utilizing a platform like Hive to talk to your staff can support wellbeing.”

-Vitallis’ efforts have had a profound effect on Trivallis' employees, driving a significant reduction in days lost to stress-related absences of 46%.
+Wellbeing efforts have had a profound effect on Trivallis employees, including a 46% reduction in stress-related absences.
 By using their digital workplace platform, Trivallis invested in the future wellbeing of its workforce, resulting in higher engagement scores, reduced staff turnover, and a healthier, happier workforce.

-The likelihood is that your organization already offers wellness support, but with the assistance of a digital workplace platform, you can elevate your wellbeing programs to another level.
-Below, we look at how digital workplaces can be easily leveraged to amplify employee wellbeing programs and build support networks that make a genuine difference.
+Below, we look at how digital workplaces can be leveraged to amplify employee wellbeing programs and build support networks that make a genuine difference.

 #1.
 Destigmatize wellness

-All employers have a role to play in overcoming the social stigma surrounding mental health and wellbeing.
-Creating a culture where employees can talk openly about mental health is an essential aspect of supporting employee wellness
+All employers should play a role in overcoming the social stigma surrounding mental health.
+Create a culture where employees can talk openly about mental health.

 Give wellbeing a digital home

-Ensure that the topic of wellness always has a place within your organization by giving it a home on your platform.
 Building a dedicated wellness hub on your intranet shows employees how important wellbeing is to your organization.
-These sections give visibility to programs and promote awareness among staff, while also providing easy access to resources and support.
+These sections give visibility to programs and promote awareness among staff, while also providing easy access to resources.

 Take the conversation to your intranet

-Enterprise social features bring wellness dialogue to the surface and get people talking about physical and mental health.
-Social intranets provide a space to speak openly about wellbeing and establish social groups and communities, building stronger relationships between colleagues.
+Social features bring wellness dialogue to the surface and get people talking about physical and mental health.
+Social intranets provide a space to speak openly about wellbeing, leading to stronger relationships between colleagues.

 #2.
 Offer channels of support

-Without channels for support around them, employees can feel isolated when it comes to managing mental wellbeing.
-An intranet platform can be a digital home for various avenues of support that give employees access to vital resources and information.
+Without channels for support, employees can feel isolated when it comes to managing mental wellbeing.
+An intranet platform becomes a digital home for various avenues of support that give employees access to vital resources.

 Create a support network

-Listing contact numbers and websites for helplines and resources on your platform is a great place to start for establishing a support network.
-Nominating mental health ambassadors or creating ‘buddy systems’ is also an effective way of building a community for support.
-You can identify these individuals on your digital workplace with custom profile badges or on your people directory.
+Listing contact information for helplines and resources on your platform is a great starting point.
+Nominating mental health ambassadors or creating ‘buddy systems’ can level up your efforts.
+You can identify these individuals on your digital workplace with custom profile badges.

 Flexible work policies